ConfederacyOfGaia/Gaia/zephyrlands.md

 Zephyran culture centers around nature, and the rhythms of day to day life are bound up with the seasons, the harvests, and the moon.
 These patterns are woven into everyday life.

-The villages are generally on good terms with each other, and trade and travel between them is very common.
-The inhabitants strongly identify with their town or village, rather than the confederacy as a whole.
+The kingdoms are generally on good terms with each other, and trade and travel between them is very common.
+Most inhabitants strongly identify with their town or village, rather than The Zephyrlands as a whole.
 Every village maintains an active militia, composed of the human and gnomish adults of the village, that trains every week on the day before market day.

 Families tend to be large, and will live on the same plots of land for generations.
 Among farmers, ranchers, and herders, which are exclusively humans, the first born children will usually take over their parents' farm or ranch when they reach middle adulthood (about 30 years old), at which point the parents will mostly retire as honored elders.
 The other children will work on the family farms as well, although some will leave home and set up their own homestead or become craftsmen.
 There is work on the ranches and farms for children of all ages, starting with the very young, so all children learn their parents' line of work.